IsabellaChiaradia/LenioFinalProject-MarvelCharacters/README.md

 2. Install dependencies: `npm install`

-3. Start the development server: `npm run start`
+3. Start the development server: `npm run dev`

 The application will be accessible at `http://localhost:3000/`.